 Evaporators help in creating a climate that enables crops to grow in areas that generally don’t and also provide the right conditions due to lack of freshwater or high temperature.
 Only the pure water evaporates, and the seawater is then reduced to concentrated brine, which can be evaporated outside the greenhouse to yield salt and other minerals.
 Evaporating seawater and cooling the air in the process is much simpler and cheaper than desalination.
 By this method, the plants are not stressed by excessive transpiration and tend to grow faster and produce higher yields.

 Evaporating seawater and cooling the air in the process is much simpler and cheaper than desalination.
-By this method, the plants are not stressed by excessive transpiration and tend to grow faster and produce the higher yield.
+By this method, the plants are not stressed by excessive transpiration and tend to grow faster and produce a higher yield.

-The Seawater Greenhouse makes proper use of natural resources like sun, water and degraded land and helps in producing fresh water, high-quality crops and a restored landscape.
+The Seawater Greenhouse makes proper use of natural resources like sun, water, and degraded land and helps in producing freshwater, high-quality crops, and a restored landscape.

 This concept originated in 1991 and developed by Light Works Ltd in the United Kingdom.
 The initial pilot research project commenced in 1992 on the Canary Island of Tenerife, and the positive results confirmed its viability and the potential for other arid regions.